huangderek02/MarketStructure/items/report.md

 The application flow of the app was tested by stepping through the different instances and checking if the next activity screen is navigated to as intended.

 **Payment Process - Total Order Cost Method**
 The [calculateTotalCost()](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/java/com/example/marketstructure/Checkout/ConfirmOrderActivity.java#L86-107) method was testing by stepping through the order process.
-In the example below, it can be seen that the total cost of the order has been calculated to include the listingPrice and the additional cost of $15 for Express delivery and a 1.5% surcharge of the total cost of the listingPrice and delivery cost combined.
+In the example below, it can be seen that the total cost of the order has been calculated to include the listingPrice and the additional cost of $15 for Express delivery and a 1.5% surcharge of the total cost of the listingPrice and delivery cost combined.<br>
 ![UI Testing: Payment Process - Total Order Cost Method](./images/PaymentProcess-TotalOrderCostMethodExample.png)<br>

 **State Design Pattern Testing**<br>